verekia/js-stack-from-scratch/11-immutable-redux-improvements/README.md

   ]
 }
 ```
 This makes `Map` and `List` (the 2 Immutable objects you'll use all the time) exceptions to that ESLint rule.
-This verbose formatting is actually done automatically by NPM, so we have to deal with it.
+This verbose JSON formatting is actually done automatically by NPM, so we cannot make it more compact unfortunately.

 Anyway, back to Immutable: